Crawl Space Encapsulation Pros and Cons

 Pros of Crawl Space Encapsulation

-There are many pros of crawl space encapsulation.
-The investment is well worth it if you consider the following benefits to encapsulating the crawl space.
+There are many benefits of crawl space encapsulation.
+The investment is well worth it if you consider the following benefits to sealing it up.

 Reduces/Eliminates Moisture Problems in the Crawl Space

 Humidity is a problem that every home faces.
-With the help of crawl space encapsulation, you can reduce excessive moisture & high humidity issues that usually arise.
-This helps to protect your home not only from mold and mildew, but also promotes a long life for the structure of your home.
+With the help of an encapsulated crawl space, excessive moisture, high humidity and water damage issues are reduced.
+This protects your home not only from mold and mildew, but also promotes a long life for the structure of your home.

 Prevents Crawl Space Pests